‘The Young And The Restless’ Spoilers For Tuesday, June 12: Brittany Returns And Nick Becomes Victor 2.0

 — Young and Restless (@YandR_CBS) June 11, 2018

 Nick seems in danger of becoming Victor 2.0 to defeat his dad in this custody battle.
 If that happens, then Nick might just look up when it’s all over and realize he’s become everything that he hates.
 That could cause a crisis of identity from which Nick may never return.
-Will this custody battle end up tearing the Newman family apart… again?
+Will this custody battle end up tearing the Newman family apart again?

 Finally, Summer (Hunter King) makes nice with Kyle (Michael Mealor).
 They were a hot item, and then they thought they were related for a while (long story).
 Ultimately, things ended up ending badly, and it’s clear that Kyle still has bad feelings over the whole thing.

 Now Summer is back in town, and she’s stirring up trouble.
 Kyle seems to be buddies with Mariah (Camryn Grimes) who has no love lost for Phyllis’s (Gina Tognoni) daughter, and the two recently glared daggers at her and appreciated her untimely arrest.
-However, now that Summer tries to bury the hatchet with Kyle perhaps something will grow stronger between them.
+However, now that Summer tries to bury the hatchet with Kyle, perhaps something will grow stronger between them.
 That is unless Summer succeeds in seducing her mother’s boyfriend, Billy (Jason Thompson), in which case Kyle could end up with his heart in shreds and animosity towards his uncle.

 Tune in to watch The Young and the Restless tomorrow on CBS or POP to see how these spoilers play out in the storylines.